 Their facility experts knew that the energy-hungry systems in a typical large commercial building were an untapped gold mine of efficiency gains.
-Matt Massey, a senior project manager at Derwent London, acknowledged that the only way to uncover these new efficiencies would be to make sense of the mountains of data churned out by these systems.
-The trust needed to infer from all these measurements before effective action could be taken.
+Matt Massey, Head of Project Management at Derwent London, acknowledged that the only way to uncover these new efficiencies would be to make sense of the mountains of data churned out by these systems.
+Derwent London needed to infer from all these measurements before effective action could be taken.